seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **Messenger**
 Madam, in Rome;
-I look’d her in the face, and saw her led
+I look'd her in the face, and saw her led
 Between her brother and Mark Antony.

 **CLEOPATRA**